zettajs/zettajs.github.io/projects/_posts/2014-10-01-Share-A-Project.md

 # Markdown Guide

-Zetta recipes are writeen in markdown, we use [kramdown](http://kramdown.gettalong.org/) as our markdown parser, and it is interpreted as [github flavored markdown](https://help.github.com/articles/github-flavored-markdown).
+Zetta projects are writeen in markdown, we use [kramdown](http://kramdown.gettalong.org/) as our markdown parser, and it is interpreted as [github flavored markdown](https://help.github.com/articles/github-flavored-markdown).

-## Recipe Template
+## Project Template

-Make a copy of the [recipe boilerplate](https://gist.githubusercontent.com/alanguir/92386e8b46101609e17d/raw/recipe.md) to get started quickly with writing your own zetta recipe.
+Make a copy of the [project boilerplate](https://gist.githubusercontent.com/alanguir/92386e8b46101609e17d/raw/project.md) to get started quickly with writing your own zetta project.

 ## As Standard as possible